 - Take a “mental health” day once a month, and if you’re the boss, implement this on your team.

-- Do annual charity events like Cancer Walks with coworkers, especially if your company sponsors one.
+- Do annual charity events, such as Cancer Walks, with coworkers; especially if your company sponsors one.

 - Every week buy a bowl of fruit for your desk!
-And to get in the water habit, pick up a massive 2-litre jug that you fill with water every morning (you will be surprised how you go through it by the end of the day!)
+And to get in the water habit, pick up a massive 2-liter jug that you fill every morning (you will be surprised how you go through it by the end of the day!)

 - When the weather is nice, arrange to have some meetings outside.
-If not outdoors, then over brown bag lunches somewhere less formal.
+If not outdoors, then over brown bag lunches somewhere less formal than a conference room.

 - Weave in exercise into your day.
-Take the stairs if you’re going 3 floors or less and when you’re the meeting host, get everyone doing a few simple stretches before your meetings.
+Take the stairs if you’re going 3 floors or less and when you are the host, get everyone to do a few simple stretches before your meetings.

 - Encourage and support your co-workers’ health and wellness plans.
-If a member of the team has dietary restrictions or is on a fit kick, be thoughtful when you place group orders and purchase snacks and the like.
+If a member of the team has dietary restrictions or is on a fitness kick, be thoughtful when you place group orders, purchase snacks, and the like.